Gositi/discord-fs/README.md

 After this is done you should be good to go.
 The FS is started by executing `dc-fs.py`, and closing it is done by unmounting the filesystem.
-You can optionally specify another mountpoint as a command-line argument, and if you do you can also specify another FAT file.
-Otherwise the default mountpoint and FAT file specified in `config.json` will be used.
+You can optionally specify another mountpoint as a command-line argument, otherwise the default mountpoint specified in `config.json` will be used.

 If any of this is an issue for you (and you can't Google your way to it), this is too much of a hack and you shouldn't use it.